berryvansomeren/drarwing/README.md

 In this project "fitness" simply measures how well an image approximates a target image.
 The DNA of our image defines what brush strokes to make on a canvas to paint the image.
 Every mutation could add a brush stroke to our image, or change the properties of an already existing brush stroke.

-There are currently three different Genetic Algorithms available in this project, but it has been set up such that it should be easy to create more variations.
-While a genetic algorithm might not be the optimal way to implement the final versions of these algorithms, I have found that it enables tremendous freedom in configuration and exploration of these algorithms and variations.

 Tricks I have used to speed up convergence and improve looks include; using the differences with the target image to further guide the area of mutation,